Dana94/2019-website/blog/2020-11-06-deleting-an-unknown-folder.md

 tags: ['command-line']
 ---

-A while ago I was renaming a folder and accidentally created an invalid name that caused the directory to be unknown to the computer thus unable to change the name or delete it.
+A while ago I was renaming a folder and accidentally created an invalid name that caused the directory to be unknown to the computer thus unable to change the name or delete it. 🤦

-While googling solutions, I came across a way to delete the directory using the command-line.
-The `rd` command is used to delete a directory using the `/s` parameter to delete all subdirectories.
+While searching for solutions, I came across a way to delete the directory using the command-line.
+The `rd` command is used to delete a directory using the `/s` parameter to delete all of its subdirectories.

 You need to run the command prompt as an administrator.
 I just choose this option in the start menu.